Facebuster: Front facelock drop

 The wrestler applies a front facelock to the opponent and then throws their legs out behind them, falling onto their stomach and driving the opponent's face into the mat.
 It is similar to a standard DDT, except it targets the face of the victim rather than the head, and the wrestler falls onto their stomach instead of falling back as they would in a DDT.
 A single underhook variation was used by Seth Rollins.

 Gory bomb

 This back-to-back release facebuster is a variation of the Gory special where a wrestler releases the arms of the opponent to take hold of the opponent's legs while dropping to a seated position, forcing the opponent to fall forward and impact the mat face-first.
 The move is named after the innovator of the original Gory special, Gory Guerrero.
 Chavo Guerrero utilized this move.
-WWE wrestler Kay Lee Ray uses this move as the KLR Bomb.
-NJPW wrestler Shingo Takagi uses it as Noshigarami.
+WWE wrestler Kay Lee Ray uses this move as the KLR Bomb, now known as the Fyre Bomb ever since going under the ring name Alba Fyre.
+NJPW wrestler Shingo Takagi uses it as Noshigami.